mgmartinezl/Stalicla-MPC-PolyPhen/README.md

 ### Interface

-This project contains a module called [getMPC.py](https://github.com/mgmartinezl/MPC-pph2/blob/master/getMPC.py), which contains a set of functions integrated and called by the [main-getMPC.py](https://github.com/mgmartinezl/MPC-pph2/blob/master/main-getMPC.py) script.
+This project contains a module called [getMPC.py](https://github.com/mgmartinezl/Stalicla-MPC-PolyPhen/blob/master/src/getMPC.py), which contains a set of functions integrated and called by the [main.py](https://github.com/mgmartinezl/MPC-pph2/blob/master/main.py) script.

 #### Positional parameters

 * **inputFile:** it is mandatory to specify the absolute path to the input file containing the patient mutations.
-    - Example: ```$ python main-getMPC.py /home/Docs/mutations-file.txt```
+    - Example: ```$ python3 main.py ~/data/raw/original-mutations-file.txt```
 * **pathwaysDirectory:**  it is mandatory to specify the absolute path to the directory that contains the pathway files with gene annotations.
-    - Example: ```$ python main-getMPC.py /home/Docs/mutations-file.txt /home/pathways/```
+    - Example: ```$ python3 main.py ~/data/raw/original-mutations-file.txt /data/raw/pathways/```
 * **inputMPC:**  it is mandatory to specify the absolute path to the directory that contains the MPC official values file.
 It is also possible to set a path to a directory that contains chunks of the original file when it is partitioned.
-    - Example 1: ```$ python main-getMPC.py /home/Docs/mutations-file.txt /home/pathways/ home/path-to-mpc-official-values-file```
+    - Example 1: ```$ python3 main.py ~/data/raw/original-mutations-file.txt /data/raw/pathways/ path-to-mpc-official-values-file```
-    - Example 2: ```$ python main-getMPC.py /home/Docs/mutations-file.txt /home/pathways/ home/path-to-mpc-official-values-directory```
+    - Example 2: ```$ python3 main.py ~/data/raw/original-mutations-file.txt /data/raw/pathways/ path-to-mpc-official-values-directory```

 **IMPORTANT:** if an MPC official values file is provided, it must be a comma separated file.